jtbennett/create-ts-project/README.md

 # or: npx @jtbennett/create-ts-project my-proj
 ```

-Running that command will create a directory called `my-proj` inside the current folder.
+That will create a directory called `my-proj` inside the current folder.
 Inside that directory, it will generate the initial project structure and install all the tools and other devDependencies.

 **Project structure**